 The Interruption to Gas Supply Process (ITGSP) is an agreed plan the NGERAC uses in providing advice in response to gas supply emergencies.
-The NGERAC is chaired by the Australian Government (DISER).
-It comprises representatives of the Australian Government, all state and territory governments, the Australian Energy Market Operator (AEMO), and the natural gas industry.
+The NGERAC is chaired by the Australian Government (DCCEEW).
+It comprises representatives of the Australian Government (DCCEEW), all state and territory governments, the Australian Energy Market Operator (AEMO), and the natural gas industry.

 National Electricity Market Emergency Management Forum (NEMEMF)

 The NEMEMF was established in 2010 to support ongoing improvement to emergency management arrangements in the National Electricity Market (NEM).
 The NEMEMF role improved implementation of the 1998 National Electricity Market – Memorandum of Understanding (MoU) on the use of emergency powers.
 The MoU was updated in 2015.